thomasjfisher/Terminal_App_Colour_Coded/README.md

 #### Feature 1

 The main feature in Colour Coded, is the randomly generated coloured words.
 The code is written so that the coloured words printed to the screen will not repeat.
 In doing this, it is increasing the difficulty of Colour Coded.
-We have incorporated colour on top of colour, loops within loops, in order to make this game, not only as enjoyable as possible, but also slightly difficult for the users!
+We have incorporated colour on top of colour, loops within loops and various other methods in order to make this game, not only as enjoyable as possible, but also slightly difficult for the users!
 By making the words appear in various colours, and then getting the user to type out the coloured words in order, Colour Coded is stimulating the brain and the short term memory function!
 How good is that?
 You're having fun, learning AND improving your brain function!
 In order to make sure this feature worked, I did a lot of manual testing, incorporated the use of class methods, loops and variables.
 Overall it has helped in making a smooth running game.

 #### Feature 2